- What graphic design services do you provide?

 - What if I don't like the design work that I'm provided?

 My policy is pretty standard.
 I require a non refundable down payment on all projects.
-If in the unlikely chance you are not happy with the design work that is presented to you, you have the opportunity to walk away or purchase additional work hours.
+If in the unlikely chance you are not happy with the design work that is presented to you in the allotted amount of work hours, you have the opportunity to walk away or purchase additional project time.

 - What forms of payment do you accept?

-Paypal, check and money order are all acceptable forms of payment.
+Paypal, check and credit card are acceptable forms of payment.
 If you require payment by credit card, that can be done via Paypal, even if you don’t have an account.
 Paypal charges me a 3% convenience fee for payments received, but there will be no charges to you.
 Because of this 3% fee, check is the preferred method of payment.

 - How long do projects take to complete?

 The time frame for project completion will depend on your specific needs and my existing work load.
-To give you a rough idea, I usually request 3-4 weeks for a logo project, 3 weeks for a basic web design, and 1-2 weeks for most print work.
+To give you a rough idea, I usually request 4-6 weeks for a logo project or website, and 3-4 weeks for many print projects.

 - How do I receive my files once a project is complete?

 Your final design files will be emailed to you after complete payment has been received.
-If for some reason the files can’t be sent via email (i.e. file size), then there is always the option of FTP or Dropbox.
-If you prefer files be mailed on cd, there will be a $10 charge.
+If for some reason the files can’t be sent via email (i.e. file size), I’ll provide a download link via my Dropbox account.

 The file types/formats received depend on the type of project.
 Logo files for example, will be emailed in eps and/or pdf format; both of which are scalable and printable documents that can be edited by any graphic designer or print shop using industry standard software.
 If you require web versions of your logo, they can be provided as well.
 To learn more about file formats and other design terminology, check out my “graphic design glossary” blog post.